Cerebral palsy support and care

 We’ll work with you to create a care plan that’s unique to you.
-Our support staff are highly-trained to provide care for people of all ages and with a range of dependencies.
+Our support team are highly-trained to provide care for people of all ages and with a range of dependencies.

 We can find the perfect match for you.
 Your care worker is there not only for day-to-day medical help, but to help you carry on with your lifestyle at home, college, university, work or out and about.
-We can support you with the practical things like getting to and from work, taking toilet breaks and going out in your lunch break.
+We can support you with the practical things like getting to and from work, taking toilet breaks and going out for lunch.

 Cerebral palsy is the name for a group of lifelong conditions that affect movement and co-ordination, caused by a problem with the brain that occurs before, during or soon after birth.

-There are four main types of cerebral palsy.
-Different types affect the brain in different ways leading to a variety of moving disorders.
+There are four main types of cerebral palsy: Different types affect the brain in different ways leading to a variety of moving disorders.
 Many people will have a mixture of these.

-Spastic cerebral palsy
+Spastic cerebral Palsy

-Dyskenetic (also known as athetoid) cerebral palsy
+Dyskenetic (also known as athetoidc) cerebral palsy

 Ataxic cerebral palsy